Replacing Walls With Healthy Boundaries in Relationships

 What Are Emotional Walls?

 If you struggle with healthy boundaries it is very likely that your caregivers had loose or non-existent boundaries.
 Boundaries help define our separateness from others, some families suffer from enmeshment where there is no consideration to individuals autonomy and family members are held overly accountable for each other's thoughts and feeling.
 Caregivers may also have been abusive, emotionally immature, neglectful, critical or distant.
-This means the child's emotional needs are not being met on a regular basis and some children coped by deciding it was safer not to have needs from others.
-All these factors can lead to unresolved childhood trauma which creates an underlying core belief that people can't be trusted, will take from you, are unreliable and underneath this that you are not worthy of love.
-Not knowing how to constructively say no to another person's requests when needed, communicate behavior that you won't accept or communicate your needs leads to deciding its safer not to put yourself in these situations.
+This means the child's emotional needs are not being met on a regular basis, and some children coped by deciding it was safer not to have needs from others.
+All these factors can lead to unresolved childhood trauma which can create an underlying core belief that people can't be trusted, will take from you, are unreliable and that you are not worthy of love.
+Not knowing how to constructively say no to another person's requests, communicate your needs and communicate behavior that you won't accept, can lead to avoidance.
 This is when emotional walls start forming which is a type of emotional unavailability.
 The strategy is 'I'm not going to let others close enough to me that they will ever be able to hurt me again'.

 So you keep building these walls.
 You keep people at arm’s length.
 You become emotionally unavailable when you like someone.
 You’d rather let that person go instead of letting them in because it’s safer this way.
 This is how you protect your heart.
 This is you how you don’t get hurt.
 This is how you treat anyone you meet like they’re temporary because you don’t remember the last time you actually fell in love or found a relationship worth fighting for.
 You stopped trying.
 You stopped fighting.
 You stopped giving chances as you built your walls higher brick by brick.